The Dinosaur Project: Plot

 When the broadcast returns, Luke and Charlie see that Crypto went straight to some kind of underground gateway, where the camera is dropped.
 When they try to steer through a whitewater, Luke's and Charlie's boat gets separated.
 The rest of the explorers rejoin them in a river canyon, where they encounter a magnificent Elasmosaurus.
-As they view the beast a vicious Pliosaur (Liopleurodon) suddenly emerges and attacks the group.
+As they view the beast a vicious Pliosaur (Liopleurodon or Pliosaurus) suddenly emerges and attacks the group.
 The Elasmosaurus flees as well.
 Believing that the rest of the group died, Charlie and Luke continue to search for the place where the dinosaurs came from.
 When Charlie learns that Luke has fixed the satellite phone, he pushes Luke down into the gateway to kill him.

 On the other side of the underground passageway, Luke speaks into the camera, trying to reach the other survivors via the monitor to no avail.
 Meanwhile, Amara leaves the other survivors, taking one of the boats.
 Jonathan and Pete continue the search for Luke and Charlie.
 In the meantime, Luke meets Crypto and follows him deeper into the jungle, where he is attacked by the bat-like creatures.
 He is rescued by Pete, who chases the creatures into the jungle, when he is suddenly encircled by them and presumably killed.
 Charlie is seen, speaking to the camera, when he is interrupted and forced to hide by Jonathan and Luke, continuing through the jungle.
 They follow a steep cliffway, when they are hit by a rockfall caused by Charlie.
 Luke tries to help his father who is holding onto a rock, but his father ends up falling down the cliff.

 Luke hides in the dense jungle, evading Charlie who is chasing him, when he meets Crypto who leads him to the place where he dropped his camera earlier, when suddenly Charlie emerges in front of him, intending to kill him.
-Crypto spits fluid into Luke's face, when two adult giant creastless Dilophosaurus (presumably Crypto's parents) appear.
+Crypto spits fluid into Luke's face, when two adult giant theropods with frills (presumably Crypto's parents) appear.
 Sniffing at Luke and smelling the fluid, they leave him alone, most likely because he smells like one of their offspring, and they brutally kill Charlie.

-Luke proceeds into the jungle and stops at a high cliff, filming himself and Crypto, he says that the satellite phone has been crushed again and that he has to destroy the cameras to use the parts, he waves the camera over the view from the cliff, showing a big valley full of dinosaurs from afar which seems there is a herd of unknown sauropods and an unknown theropod stalking the herd.
+Luke proceeds into the jungle and stops at a high cliff, filming himself and Crypto, he says that the satellite phone has been crushed again and that he has to destroy the cameras to use the parts, he waves the camera over the view from the cliff, showing a big valley full of dinosaurs from afar which seems there is a herd of large sauropods,possibly Apatosaurus, just like what it seems to be a Tyrannosaurus rex-like theropod stalking the herd.
 In the next scene he is seen throwing the backpack down a waterfall into a river.
 Luke's fate is unknown.

 The floating backpack is found by men in a boat, who find video hard drives and tapes labelled "the Dinosaur Project" inside.
-In a blurry video, Luke says "I think it works".
+In a blurry video, Luke says "I think it works" at his father, who survived his fall.